goldsky-io/docs-v1/src/pages/pricing.md

 ## Subgraphs

-We track usage based on two metrics - the amount of active subgraphs, and the amount of data stored in each subgraph.
+We track usage based on two metrics - the amount of active subgraphs, and the amount of data stored across all subgraphs in your project.

 #### Active Subgraphs